Newshub headline with Children's Wisconsin logo

 Walk safely — be safe and be seen

 • Visibility is key.
 In fact, children are twice as likely to get hit by a car on Halloween as any other day of the year.
 Flashlights, glow tape and glow sticks can be built right into kids’ costume to ensure they are highly visible in the dark.
+If they are not built in, consider adding reflective tape to costumes and trick-or-treat bags.

 • Children under the age of 12 should not be alone at night without an adult.
-Remind children that are mature enough to be out without supervision to stick to familiar areas that are well lit and trick-or-treat in groups.
+Remind children who are mature enough to be out without supervision to stick to familiar areas that are well lit and trick-or-treat in groups.

 • If you are out driving, be alert and slow down!